Estimation and Hypothesis Testing of Derivatives in Smoothing Spline ANOVA Models: Conclusion

 \section{Conclusion}

 In this paper, we propose a plug-in KRR estimator for estimating derivatives of the underlying regression function in SS-ANOVA models.
 The proposed estimator can be easily calculated and enjoys favorable theoretical properties.
-We first establish $L_\infty$ and $L_2$ convergence rates of the proposed estimator under general random designs.
-Additionally, we also show that the $L_2$ convergence rate is sharp under certain order conditions on the derivatives.
-Motivated by the wide range of real-world applications, we introduce a hypothesis testing procedure to examine a global zero partial derivative structure.
+We first establish an $L_\infty$ convergence rate of the proposed estimator under general random designs.
+Additionally, when the covariates are uniformly distributed, we obtain a sharp $L_2$ convergence rate under certain order conditions on the derivatives.
+Motivated by the wide range of real-world applications, we introduce a hypothesis testing procedure to examine whether a partial derivative is zero.
 To address the difficulty in estimating the critical value of the test, we also develop an associated bootstrap algorithm to construct the rejection region and calculate the p-value.

-There are several interesting next directions building on our approach.
-First, it is interesting to develop model selection and interaction selection methods with a controlled rate such as the false discovery rate, particularly in situations with high-dimensional covariates.
-In addition, a natural step is to derive the weak convergence of the process $\bfx\to \partial^{\bfbeta}\widehat{f}(\bfx)$, which enables the construction of simultaneous confidence corridors.
-Finally, there may be a need to extend the minimax lower bound established in Theorem \ref{theorem:lower:bound:equal:beta} to encompass other $\bfbeta$ that hold practical significance.
+There are several directions for future work.
+For example, a natural step is to derive the weak convergence of the process $\bfx\to \partial^{\bfbeta}\widehat{f}(\bfx)$, which allows to construct simultaneous confidence corridors.
+It is also of interest to extend the minimax lower bound in Theorem \ref{theorem:lower:bound:equal:beta} to general $\bfbeta$.
+Finally, our analysis suggests a path toward model-free variable selection methods for interpretable learning (see, e.g., \citealp{RODEO, knockoff, YeLi2025, YeSenftleLi2024}), where the goal is to reliably identify a small set of relevant covariates in flexible, nonparametric settings.